derrickmaples/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

--Azure
+- Azure
--Virtual Machine
+- Virtual Machine
--osTicket program and dependencies
+- osTicket and all other dependencies

 <h2>Installation Steps</h2>